mrofiqfdilah/mrofiqfdilah/README.md

         <about>
             Software engineer with 2+ years of professional experience delivering software solutions for both international and national clients.

+            Pursuing a degree in Informatics Engineering with a strong commitment to deepening knowledge in technology, while also exploring research in robotics.
         </about>

         <skills>